By Scott A. Meyer.

 (vi) the extent of harm suffered by the junior user because of the senior user’s delay.

-With factors (iii) and (v) being a wash, the Court found in favor of Peloton on all other factors and granted summary judgment in favor of Peloton (legal death for Peloton Magazine and its ability to enforce trademark rights against Peloton), and specifically noted with factor (vi) that Peloton would be significantly harmed by any ruling preventing its use of the Peloton name because of the enormous efforts it had undertaken to grow its’ business during the five year time period when Peloton Magazine could have filed a lawsuit but chose not to do so.
+With factors (iii) and (v) being a wash, the Court found in favor of Peloton on all other factors and granted summary judgment in favor of Peloton (legal death for Peloton Magazine and its ability to enforce trademark rights against Peloton), and specifically noted with factor (ii) that Peloton Magazine was not diligent in enforcing its’ marks because it knew of the likelihood of confusion since 2013 but did not formally act to enforce its’ rights until filing the lawsuit in February 2018 (sending the single cease and desist letter was not enough), and (vi) that Peloton would be significantly harmed by any ruling preventing its use of the Peloton name because of the enormous efforts it had undertaken to grow its’ business during the five year time period when Peloton Magazine could have filed a lawsuit but chose not to do so.

 The lesson for you and your trademark